Convexity in hierarchically hyperbolic spaces: Characterization of subsets in HHSs

 \begin{prop} Let $Y \subseteq \mc{X}$.
 There exist constants $L'$, $r_0$ and functions $f,g,h:[r_0,\infty) \rightarrow [0,\infty)$, all depending only on $\mf{S}$, such that $f(r),g(r),h(r) \rightarrow \infty$ as $r \rightarrow \infty$ and the following holds: For each \(U \in \mf{S}^*\)and each $r \geq r_0$, if the $r$--neighborhood of $ \gate_{\P_U}(Y)$ does not cover $\P_U$ and $\diam(\pi_U(Y)) > f(r)$, then there exists an $(L',L')$--quasi-geodesic $\eta$ with endpoints $a,b \in \gate_{\P_U}(Y)$ such that: \begin{enumerate} \item $ \eta \subseteq \P_U$, \item $\eta$ is not contained in the $g(r)$--neighborhood of $\gate_{\P_U}(Y)$, \item $d_{U}(a,b) > h(r)$. \end{enumerate}

 \end{prop}

 Proposition \ref{prop: Hung's construction} furnishes a quasi-geodesic $\eta$ with endpoints on $\gate_{\P_U}(Y)$ that can be made as far from $\gate_{\P_U}(Y)$ as desired by increasing $\diam(\pi_U(Y))$.
-However, to exploit the fact that $Y$ is a {\sqc} subset, we need to ``promote" $\eta$ to a quasi-geodesic with endpoints on $Y$, which we do in Lemma \ref{lem: substituting quasi-geodesic} after recalling a result we shall need from \cite{BHS17b}.
+However, to exploit the fact that $Y$ is a {\sqc} subset, we need the next lemma, which ``promotes" $\eta$ to a quasi-geodesic with endpoints on $Y$.